bcgov/public-cloud-techdocs/docs/azure/best-practices/best-practices.md

 ## Virtual Network (VNet) Integration

-If you are using an [Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/overview), and you plan to [integrate it with an Azure Virtual Network](https://learn.microsoft.com/en-us/azure/app-service/overview-vnet-integration), it is important to be aware ofthe following limitation: _You can't delete a subnet that has previously had an integrated App Service, if the integration has not been removed_.
+If you are using an [Azure App Service](https://learn.microsoft.com/en-us/azure/app-service/overview), and you plan to [integrate it with an Azure Virtual Network](https://learn.microsoft.com/en-us/azure/app-service/overview-vnet-integration), it is important to be aware of the following limitation: _You can't delete a subnet that has previously had an integrated App Service, if the integration has not been removed_.

 As a best practice for using Azure App Services with VNet integration, if you plan to delete the App Service, ensure that you **remove the integration** with the Virtual Network **before** deleting the App Service.
 This will allow you to delete the associated Subnet without any issues.